-Based in Monticello, Indiana, Fielder's Choice offers a comprehensive line of corn hybrids to more than 12,000 farmers in over forty states through direct marketing programs.
+Based in Monticello, Indiana, Fielder's Choice Direct offers a comprehensive line of corn hybrids and alfalfa to more than 12,000 farmers in over forty states through direct marketing programs.
 The success of Fielder's Choice comes, in part, from its expertise in selling directly to the farmer, bypassing the traditional and costly farmer-dealer system.
-We believe that this direct channel of distribution provides up to a 35% cost advantage to its farmers.
+We believe that this direct channel of distribution provides up to a 35% cost advantage compared to the farmer-dealer system.